-3.1 Where more than one of these circuits is installed, they may be arranged in a common group or in two sub-groups, with a common start relay per group when arranged in a common group, or one start relay per sub-group arrangement is intended to be used where the total number of "Ringer test circuits" and test desk positions associated with the Dial tester circuits exceed 22 and functions so that all "Ringer test circuits" can be served by both sub-groups of Dial tester circuits; however, the sub-groups are divided between the local test desk positions.
+3.1 Where more than one of these circuits is installed, they may be arranged in a common group or in two sub-groups, with a common start relay per group when arranged in a common group, or one start relay per sub-group when arranged in two sub-groups.
+The sub-group arrangement is intended to be used where the total number of "Ringer test circuits" and test desk positions associated with the Dial tester circuits exceed 22 and functions so that all "Ringer test circuits" can be served by both sub-groups of Dial tester circuits; however, the subgroups are divided between the local test desk positions.